sscpac/statick/GUIDE.md

 For the actual implementation of a plugin, it is recommended to copy a suitable default plugin provided by Statick and modify as needed.

+# Tests

+Statick supports testing through the [tox](https://tox.readthedocs.io/en/latest) framework.
+Tox is used to run tests against multiple versions of python and supports running other tools, such as flake8, as part of the testing process.
+To run tox, run the following commands from a git checkout of `statick`:

+    `pip install tox`
+    `tox`

+This will run the test suites in Python virtual environments for each Python version.
+If your system does not have one of the Python versions listed in `tox.ini`, that version will be skipped.

+## Tests and Contributing

+If you write a new feature for Statick or are fixing a bug, you are strongly encouraged to add unit tests for your contribution.
+In particular, it is much easier to test whether a bug is fixed (and identify future regressions) if you can add a small unit test which replicates the bug.

+Before submitting a change, please run tox to check that you have not introduced any regressions or violated any code style guidelines.

 # Examples

 A few examples are provided for some of the basic use cases of Statick.